Estimating Macro-Fiscal Effects of Climate Shocks From Billions of Geospatial Weather Observations, 2022, pdf, Joint with B.Akyapi and E.Massetti

 Our study uses administrative data on firm-to-firm transactions and quasi- experimental variation in the rollout of electronic invoicing reforms in Peru to study the diffusion of e-invoicing through firm networks and its effect on tax compliance.
-We find that voluntary e-invoicing adoption is higher amongst firms with partners who are mandated to adopt e-invoicing, implying positive technology adoption spillovers.
-Spillovers are stronger from downstream partners and from export-oriented firms.
-Firms are less likely to continue transacting with a partner who has been mandated into e-invoicing, with the effect only partially reversed if both firms adopt e-invoicing, suggesting that network segmentation may occur.
-Smaller firms who transact with partners mandated into e-invoicing report 11 percent more sales and pay 17 more VAT in the year that their partner is mandated to adopt e-invoicing, suggesting positive spillovers in tax compliance behavior for this subset of firms.
+We find that voluntary e-invoicing adoption is higher amongst firms with partners who have been mandated to adopt e-invoicing, implying positive technology adoption spillovers.
+Spillovers are stronger from downstream partners and from export-oriented firms, consistent with incentives in the VAT system.
+Trading partners of firms who have been mandated to adopt e-invoicing report lower taxable purchases.
+Transaction-level data suggests that this decline comes from the termination of firm-supplier relationships.
+Lower purchases result in lower VAT credits, and higher VAT payments following the reform, suggesting positive tax compliance spillovers.

 Digitalization to improve tax compliance: evidence from VAT e-invoicing in Peru, 2020,